 Use a dull knife or the edge of a spoon to lift any solid mango pieces from the carpet.
 Do not rub because that will push the stain deeper into the fibers.
 Next, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
 Try to work from the outside edge of the stain toward the center to keep the stain from spreading and getting larger.

-If the upholstery is vintage or silk, blot up moisture and then contact an upholstery cleaning specialist.
+If the upholstery is vintage or silk, blot up moisture, and then contact an upholstery cleaning specialist if you need more stain removal tips.